dmidlo/histdata.com-tools/docs/broker-capture-contracts.md

 drift.
 The same consumer sees byte-replayed events equal to those observed during live fixture collection.

-Before #444 fits a broker delivery fingerprint, it must require:
+Before the fitter creates a broker delivery fingerprint, it requires:

 - a supported schema and adapter/collector version;
 - a completed session manifest;